Affine Algebras

 $\to$ S

-iff the given data defines a homomorphism from the base ring of A
+iff the given data defines a homomorphism base_ring(A)

 whose kernel contains the modulus of A